imEckenrode/catan/README.md

 # catan
-A Java recreation of Settlers of Catan
+A Java recreation of Settlers of Catan created for Penn State's CMPSC 221

-### TODO
-* Add Ports to BoardManager
-* Test BoardManager
-* Make rest of TODOs

-* Wait until GUI is functional to implement rules easily
+Does not feature Development Cards due to time constraints